-Factor Risk Profile Indications Possible specific action to reduce risk FIOIIIE to reduce risk No driving associated with placement.
-Location High Significant risk of civil disorder, Check Foreign and and/or crime or similar danger (e.g. Commonwealth Office Regional placement in war zones, restrictions and Factors countries where the Foreign and recommendations.
-Commonwealth Office (FCO) Consult avides on advises against travel).
-Consult guides on Unavoidable lone or remote appropriate behaviour, clothing, etc. working in proximity to significant Clotting, etc. risk (e.g. medical student elective Arrange in a refugee camp). briefing/information to be · · · provided in conjunction Medical and rescue services not with someone with local available quickly or locally. experience or knowledge of conditions (e.g. student Means of communications likely on previous placement or to be difficult or compromised. a placement practitioner at a local HEI in the Medium Higher than normal risk of civil overseas country).
-Check Foreign and Wiedidiii disorder, crime or comparable Commonwealth Office danger. restrictions and , i recommendations.
+Factor Risk Profile Indications Possible specific action to reduce risk

+FIOIIIe lo reduce risk

+No driving associated with

+placement.

+Location High Significant risk of civil disorder, Check Foreign and

+and/or crime or similar danger (e.g. Commonwealth Office

+Regional placement in war zones, restrictions and

+Factors countries where the Foreign and recommendations.

+Commonwealth Office (FCO)

+advises against travel).
+Consult guides on

+appropriate behaviour,

+Unavoidable lone or remote clothing, etc.

+working in proximity to significant

+risk (e.g. medical student elective Arrange

+in a refugee camp). briefing/information to be

+provided in conjunction

+Medical and rescue services not with someone with local

+available quickly or locally. experience or knowledge

+Manual of a survey in the state of conditions (e.g. student

+Means of communications likely on previous placement or

+to be difficult or compromised. a placement practitioner

+at a local HEI in the

+- overseas country).

+Medium Higher than normal risk of civil Check Foreign and

+disorder, crime or comparable Commonwealth Office

+danger. restrictions and

+Deleve likely in communicating recommendations.

 Delays likely in communicating with tutors and others.
-Provide information to students on guides on Placements abroad in areas appropriate behaviour, identified as low risk by the clothing, etc. Foreign and Commonwealth Office.
-Supplement general Office.
-Supplement general briefing with information about medium risk factors.
-Low Placements in the UK with no None. significant local risks.
-General/ High Regional/local health risks Student needs to confirm Environmental require mandatory and specific that they have sought and Health Factors followed advice from their
+Provide information to

+with totors and others.

+Placements abroad in areas students on guides on appropriate behaviour,

+identified as low risk by the clothing, etc.

+Foreign and Commonwealth ciotining, etc.

+Office.
+Supplement general

+Office. briefing with information

+about medium risk

+factors.

+Low Placements in the UK with no None.

+significant local risks.

+General/ High Regional/local health risks Student needs to confirm

+Environmental Ŭ 📕 require mandatory and specific that they have sought and

+Health Factors , , , , , , , , , followed advice from their

 Factor Risk Indications Possible specific action Profile to reduce risk health protection measures e.g. inoculations.
 General Practitioner or a Travel Clinic.
 Local climate is very hot or potential for high UV exposure.
 Consult the University's Occupational Health for advice.
 Very hot or strenuous working conditions (e.g. manual working outdoors in the sun).
 Very cold working conditions (e.g. catering placement in a food cold storage/cook chill or freeze facility).
 Medium Regional/local conditions require some precautionary measures, e.g. optional inoculations against diseases, or a medical travel kit is a sensible precaution.
 Student needs to confirm that they have sought and followed advice from their General Practitioner or a Travel Clinic.
 Student should consider taking a medical kit as a sensible precaution.
 Low No significant environmental health risks.
-None Individual Student Factors High The student has personal factors (e.g. health, disability, linguistic or differing national expectations) which may increase the risk of illness or accident during work-related activity even following adjustments.
+None Individual Student Factors High The student has personal factors (e.g. health, disability, linguistic or differing national expectations) which may increase the risk of illness or accident during work- related activity even following adjustments.
 The student has personal factors (e.g. health, disability, linguistic or differing national expectations) which may require specific adjustments or support if living away from home, or makes them susceptible to episodes of illness.
 Discuss activities of high risk with the student, try to eliminate or reduce them where possible.
 Contact the University's Disability Advisor in the first place to develop reasonable adjustments.
 Confirm these in the written communication with the placement provider.
-Consider the preplacement site visit.
+Consider the pre- placement site visit.